openvinotoolkit/openvino/docs/nGraph_DG/nGraph_Python_API.md

 ## Create a simple graph

-nGraph's Python API can be used to create computational models.
-Let's say you want to create a model which represents the following formula:

-    y = ReLU(x + b)

-You can use the following code to create parameters `x` and `b` and create the computational graph representing the formula:
+You can use nGraph's Python API to create computational models.
+For example, to create a model that represents the formula `y=ReLU(x + b)`, you can use the following code to create parameters `x` and `b` and create the computational graph:

 ```python
 import numpy as np